robmllze/xyz_gen/README.md

 `xyz_gen` is a Dart package designed to generate boilerplate code, reducing the amount of repetitive code you need to write.

+It comes with a set of generators that can be used as-is, or modified to suit your needs.
+You can also create your own generators by cloning repository (here)[https://github.com/robmllze/xyz_gen] and modifying the existing generators.

+## Included Generators

+### generate_exports.dart

+This generator will search for all Dart files in a given directory, and generate an `exports.dart` file that exports all of the files in that directory.

+### generate_models.dart

+This generator generates model classes.
+It's a bit more robust than `json_serializable`.

 ## Getting Started

 ### Installation